What Do We Look For In Finding Personal Loan Lenders

 - Find a licensed lender who have permit to operate as a financial institution

 Always make sure that the lender you will partner with is someone who has been granted a license and a permit to operate as a lender.
 This will ensure your security as a borrower and avoid any negative experience from applying for a loan.
-License lenders follow certain set of guidelines and established government regulations to ensure the security of the borrower.
+Licensed lenders follow certain set of guidelines and established government regulations to ensure the security of the borrower.
 It will also be easier for the borrower to after the lender in case of bad service that has been provided.

 - Work with a lender who reaches out to its clients rather than clients chasing them